 UKirk is the Presbyterian (USA) Campus Ministry at Davidson College.
 We are a welcoming, affirming, and inclusive faith community.
 We meet weekly on Mondays from 5:45 – 7:00 p.m. for a meal, discussion, and prayer.

 The Adopt-A-Student program pairs Davidson College students with DCPC members for a “family away from home.”
 Students and host families may share meals, worship together, carpool to the airport, and more.

 The ministry of our congregation is enriched by Davidson College students.
-Students are invited to participate by volunteering with the preschool or children’s ministry, working with youth, singing in the choirs, and engaging in service.
+Students are invited to participate by leading worship, volunteering with the preschool or children’s ministry, working with youth, singing in the choirs, and engaging in service.